Heat vs. Knicks Predictions & Picks - Eastern Conference Semifinals Game 4

 Heat Performance Insights

 - The Heat rank fourth-worst in the NBA with a 34.4% shooting percentage from downtown.
-Meanwhile, they are draining 12 three-pointers per game (16th-ranked in league).
+Meanwhile, they are making 12 treys per game (16th-ranked in league).

 Knicks Performance Insights

-- At 22.9 assists per game, the Knicks are third-worst in the NBA.
+- With 22.9 assists per game, the Knicks are third-worst in the NBA.

-- With 12.6 made 3-pointers per game and shooting 35.4% from downtown, the Knicks are 11th and 19th in the NBA, respectively, in those categories.
+- With 12.6 made 3-pointers per game and shooting 35.4% from beyond the arc, the Knicks are 11th and 19th in the league, respectively, in those categories.

 - New York takes 60% percent of its shots from inside the arc, and 40% percent from beyond it.
 In terms of makes, 69.9% of New York's baskets are 2-pointers, and 30.1% are 3-pointers.